-HPXML is an flexible and extensible format, where nearly all fields in the schema are optional and custom fields can be included.
-Because of this, an ERI Use Case for HPXML has been developed that specifies the HPXML fields or enumeration choices required to run the workflow.
+HPXML is an flexible and extensible format, where nearly all elements in the schema are optional and custom elements can be included.
+Because of this, an ERI Use Case for HPXML has been developed that specifies the HPXML elements or enumeration choices required to run the workflow.